-This discussion does not address all aspects of U.S. federal income taxation that may be applicable to U.S. Holders in light of their particular circumstances or status (including, for example, banks and other financial institutions, insurance companies, broker and dealers in securities or currencies, traders that have elected to mark securities to market, regulated investment companies, real estate investment trusts, partnerships or other pass-through entities, corporations that accumulate earnings to avoid U.S. federal income tax, tax-exempt organizations, pension plans, persons that hold more than 10% of our ordinary shares or ADSs representing our ordinary shares by vote or by value, persons that hold the ADSs representing our ordinary shares as part of a straddle, hedge or other integrated investment, persons subject to alternative minimum tax or whose "functional currency" is not the U.S. dollar).
+This discussion does not address all aspects of U.S. federal income taxation that may be applicable to U.S. Holders in light of their particular circumstances or status (including, for example, banks and other financial institutions, insurance companies, broker and dealers in securities or currencies, traders that have elected to mark securities to market, regulated investment companies, real estate investment trusts, partnerships or other pass-through entities, corporations that accumulate earnings to avoid U.S. federal income tax, tax-exempt organizations, pension plans, persons that hold 10% or more of our ordinary shares or ADSs representing our ordinary shares, persons that hold our subscription rights or Rights Shares as part of a straddle, hedge or other integrated investment, persons subject to alternative minimum tax or persons whose "functional currency" is not the U.S. dollar).

-If a partnership (including any entity or arrangement treated as a partnership for U.S. federal income tax purposes) holds the ADSs representing our ordinary shares, the tax treatment of a person treated as a partner in the partnership for U.S. federal income tax purposes generally will depend on the status of the partner and the activities of the partnership.
+If a partnership (including any entity or arrangement treated as a partnership for U.S. federal income tax purposes) holds our subscription rights or Rights Shares, the tax treatment of a person treated as a partner in the partnership for U.S. federal income tax purposes generally will depend on the status of the partner and the activities of the partnership.
 Partnerships (and other entities or arrangements so treated for U.S. federal income tax purposes) and their partners should consult their own tax advisors.